 - Groups: Permits are obtained for 1-6 persons.
 Example: Two 6 persons walk-in groups apply for one day.
 When both win, the 2nd group only gets the 4 remaining permits and 2 of them can’t go.

-Online Lottery: 10 Permits each day.
-Chance: Very low!
+Online Lottery: 48 Permits each day.
+Chance: low

 Notification: You’ll be notified on the first of the next month whether you won or not.
 Example: If you entered the lottery in January then you’ll get an email on February 1.
 If you didn’t win, you can check a calendar option for spots that became available.
 However, this is extremely unlikely.

-TIP: Wait until the end of the month, before entering the online lottery!
+Wait until the end of the month, before entering the online lottery!
 They show the current applicants for each day.
 Select 3 dates with the fewest applicants so far.
 This will give you an advantage and increase your chances.
 Many still think it’s first come first served.
 That’s not true!
-UPDATE 2020: You can’t see the number of applicants for each day any more.
+UPDATE 2020/21: You can’t see the number of applicants for each day anymore.
 However, it’s still not first-come, first-served.
-Enter three dates and cross your fingers.
+Enter three dates at any time during the month and cross your fingers.

-Walk-In Lottery: 10 Permits each day.
-Chance: Very low!
+Walk-In Lottery: 16 Permits each day.
+Chance: low

 Lottery Fee: none

 Exception: Permits are issued 7 days a week from mid-March until mid-November.
 However, from mid-November through mid-March, they are issued Monday-Friday only.
-That’s why during this period each Friday 30 permits for 3 days are issued instead of 10 for one day.
+That’s why during this period each Friday a higher number of permits is being issued.

 Tips Before You Go